AleCano1/stock-analysis/README.md

 ### Questions
-* What are the total daily volume for DQ?, And for all the stocks?
+* What are the total daily volume for DQ?
-* What are the return for DQ?, And for all the stocks?
+* What are the return for DQ?

 ### Results